Introduction

 1. API Gateway: As we now have two request types, we need an API Gateway.
 This acts as the entry point for all incoming requests, routing POST requests to the URL Shortening Service and GET requests to the URL Redirection Handler.

-2. URL Redirection Request Handler: Accepts GET requests with the shortened URL, retrieves the original URL from the cache or database, and responds with a 302 Found
+2. URL Redirection Request Handler: Accepts GET requests with the shortened URL, queries the cache for the original URL, and responds with a 302 Found status and the original URL in the Location header to facilitate seamless redirection.

 This setup ensures efficient and reliable URL redirection at scale by combining the API Gateway, Request Handler, Caching Layer, and Database.